One Bowl Chocolate Chunk Brownies

 2. Place butter into a large mixing bowl and microwave until melted and hot, about 45 seconds or so.
 Pour in chocolate chips and stir until mostly melted.
 It’s ok, if it’s not perfectly smooth.
 You might have to put back in microwave for another 30 seconds to help melting.
 Add flour, salt and sugars.
 Mix a few times then add eggs and yolk and oil.
 Mix until well combined then add chocolate chunks.

 3. Transfer batter to prepared baking dish, spreading evenly.
-Bake for 35-40 minutes, until cooked through.

-Tips For The Best Brownies Ever
+Tips For The Best Fudge Brownie Recipe

 1. Choose the right pan.
 Be sure to use the pan specified in the recipe you choose.
 Going with a pan that’s too small can sometimes make center of the brownies uncooked or undercooked, while choosing one that’s too large can lead to the batter spreading out too much and the brownies being too thin and dry.